 |Your situation – an overview of your situation to inform you buyer if you’re making an onward purchase or have any special requirements.|

-Certificate 8: Proof of your mortgage
+Certificate 8: Proof of your house repayments

 Once your details are confirmed you’ll then be required to sign what’s called an undertaking – a form of legal promise – to say that none of these debts will transfer onto the buyer’s shoulders.
 You may have to clarify whether you wish to write them off using your own savings or the proceeds from the sale.
 Details of these charges should be on your title deeds.